 USB Business Cards

-USB business cards look a lot like a standard business card, but they include a built-in USB flash drive, which you can decorate with all your critical business info.
+USB business cards look a lot like standard business cards, but they include a built-in USB flash drive, which you can decorate with all your critical business info.

 Best of all, though, by handing these out to prospects, you’re giving them something tangible that they can continue to use and be reminded of your company every time they do.